 Feel the Burn

-Last month’s article ‘Update Your CV’ explored ways of improving our cardiovascular fitness through aerobic or ‘cardio’ exercise.
+In the last blog ‘Update Your CV’ we explored ways of improving our cardiovascular fitness through aerobic exercise.
 In reality though this is only half the story.
 Although we often hear a lot about aerobic exercise and how it improves fitness, reduces our risk of lifestyle diseases, and helps with weight management, we hear much less about another type of cardiovascular exercise, aerobic exercise’s more intense cousin, ‘anaerobic exercise’.

 So what is anaerobic exercise?